lowRISC/lowrisc-site/content/docs/getting-started.md

 +++
 Description = ""
 date = "2018-09-14T13:26:41+01:00"
-title = "GettingStarted"
+title = "Getting started"

 +++

 ## Getting Started with the refresh-v0.6 prebuilt binaries

+This guide will walk you through downloading the binaries of the latest lowRISC release and booting it on a Nexys4DDR FPGA.

-    You will require:
+*    You will require:
-    A Linux PC with sudo access with two readily accessible USB ports (these instructions apply to Ubuntu 16.04.5 LTS) A Nexys4-ddr FPGA board from Digilent with combined power and USB cable A micro-SD card (minimum 4GBytes capacity)
+*    A Linux PC with sudo access with two readily accessible USB ports
+*      (these instructions apply to Ubuntu 16.04.5 LTS)
+*    A Nexys4-ddr FPGA board from Digilent with combined power and USB cable
+*    A micro-SD card (minimum 4GBytes capacity)
-    A PC-compatible SD-card reader
+*    A PC-compatible SD-card reader

 ## Choosing a hardware configuration

 LowRISC can be configured standalone, mimicking a PC, or with a remote serial console (not to be confused with the tethered option mentioned in some RISCV documentation sources).
 For the remote console option the FPGA configuration can come from USB memory stick, so the large (up to 28GBytes) Vivado installation is not required.
 For the standalone option it has to come from Quad-SPI flash memory.

-### remote console requirements
+### Remote console requirements

-    A USB memory stick if you don't want to use Vivado and Quad-SPI.
+*   A USB memory stick if you don't want to use Vivado and Quad-SPI.
-    Install microcom or your favourite terminal emulator program (remote keyboard option only will be available) You will need to use the following command to allow microcom to run as the non-superuser: sudo usermod -a -G dialout $USER
+*   Install microcom or your favourite terminal emulator program (remote keyboard option only will be available)
+*    You will need to use the following command to allow microcom to run as the non-superuser:
+*    sudo usermod -a -G dialout $USER

 ### Standalone (PC free) requirements

-    A VGA compatible LCD monitor
+*   A VGA compatible LCD monitor
-    A PS/2 style PC-AT keyboard with USB connector
+*   A PS/2 style PC-AT keyboard with USB connector
-    A copy of Vivado 2018.1 webpack edition (with SDK if you plan to do development) to program the Quad-SPI
+*   A copy of Vivado 2018.1 webpack edition (with SDK if you plan to do development) to program the Quad-SPI

 #### For both options a 100Base-T Ethernet cable to a home hub or corporate LAN is recommended.